maxveldink/openfeature-sdk-sorbet/README.md

 ### Note on `Structure`

 The OpenFeature specification defines [Structure as a potential return type](https://openfeature.dev/specification/types#structure).
 This is somewhat ambiguous in Ruby, further complicated by `T::Struct` that we get from Sorbet.
 For now, the type I've elected here is `T.any(T::Array[T.untyped], T::Hash[T.untyped, T.untyped]` (loosely, either an Array of untyped members or a Hash with untyped keys and untyped values) for flexibility but with a little more structure than a YML or JSON parsable string.
 This decision might change in the future upon further interpretation or new versions of the specification.

+### Evaluation Context

+We support global evaluation context (set on the `OpenFeature` module), client evaluation context (set on client instances or during client initialization) and invocation evaluation context (passed in during flag evaluation).
+In compliance with the specification, the invocation context merges into the client context which merges into the global context.
+Fields in invocation context take precedence over fields in the client context which take precedence over fields in the global context.

 ### Provider Interface